Guide to studying Theology & Religious Studies

 Numerous companies offer graduate schemes in this subject, including Frontline.

-Entry requirements vary and depend on the institution in question, and are subject to change.
-You don't necessarily need an A Level (or equivalent) in a religion-related subject, but you'll probably need one in an essay-based subject, such as History.
+For Theology & Religious Studies, you don't necessarily need an A Level (or equivalent) in a religion-related subject.
+You might need one in an essay-based subject, such as History.

 - BA Classical and Theological Studies